Two of you

 Full kitchen

-Induction range, French press, Nespresso.
+Electric range and oven, French press, AeroPress, drip coffee machine.
 Salt, pepper, oil, dish soap.
 Cook without a grocery run; bring your own wine.

 Sauna icon